ManLikeTeetos/alx-low_level_programming/0x02-functions_nested_loops/README.md

-3-islower.c : Return 1 if input is lowercase or zero if it is not 4-isalpha.c : Returns 1 if input is a letter, lowercase or uppercase and zero if not 5-sign.c : Prints the signs of a number inputed
+3-islower.c : Return 1 if input is lowercase or zero if it is not 4-isalpha.c : Returns 1 if input is a letter, lowercase or uppercase and zero if not 5-sign.c : Prints the signs of a number inputed 6-abs.c : Returns the absolute value of an integer